nipafx/demo-jpms-monitor/README.md

 * `multi-compile`: compiles all modules at once
 * `dry-run`: launches the application with `--dry-run`, which aborts before calling the main method
 * `run`: launches the application

+Before you can use them, you need to run `mvn install` once, so Maven can download the dependencies and copy them into the `libs` folder.